Speed 2: Cruise Control: Plot

-The crew notice that Geiger has set the ship to crash into an oil tanker off the coast of Saint Martin.
-Alex decides to stop the ship by diving underneath it and jamming the propeller with a steel cable.
-Geiger realizes that Alex is trying to stop the ship, so he jams the cable winch while Alex is underwater, causing it to break off the ship and free the cable.
-Geiger takes Annie hostage and escapes with her on a boat from the ship's stern.
+As the crew notices that Geiger has programmed the ship to crash into an oil tanker off the coast of Saint Martin, Alex decides to prevent the crash by diving underneath the ship and jamming the propeller with a steel cable.
+Geiger jams the cable winch while Alex is underwater, causing it to break off the ship and free the cable.
+He then abducts Annie and absconds with her on a lifeboat.

-To avoid collision with the oil tanker, Alex and Dante go into the ship's bilge and use the bow thrusters to turn it.
-The ship screeches down the side of the tanker, but manages to withstand the damage, and heads straight into a marina.
-It then crashes into a Saint Martin town and eventually stops.
-Alex jumps off, hijacks a speed boat, and pursues Geiger to a seaplane.
-Alex shoots at it from the boat with a speargun and reels himself in through the water.
-He climbs onto the plane, rescues Annie, and both escape from the plane on one of its floats, which falls onto the ocean.
-Geiger attempts to fly over the oil tanker, but the plane becomes impaled on the ship's foremast, causing both to explode.
-The tanker crew however are safe, having launched their lifeboat just in time, leaving Geiger for prey in the ensuing explosion.
-Annie and Alex travel back to shore in the speed boat, and he gives her an engagement ring, asking her if she will "wear this for a while", and she accepts.
+To avert a collision, Alex and Dante venture into the ship's bilge pump room and maneuver the bow thrusters, steering it away from the oil tanker.
+The ship screeches down the side of the tanker and heads into a marina before crashing into a Saint Martin town and grinding to a halt.
+Alex hijacks a speed boat to pursue Annie, whom Geiger has dragged onto a seaplane; he employs a harpoon gun to tether himself to the plane from the boat and reels himself in through the water.
+Eventually, he climbs onto the plane and retrieves Annie, and both escape on one of the plane's floats, which lands on the ocean surface.
+Geiger attempts to escape over the oil tanker but loses control of the plane, which becomes impaled on the tanker's foremast; in the ensuing explosion, both vehicles are destroyed and Geiger perishes.
+The members of the tanker crew, however, launched their lifeboat just prior to the destruction.
+As the couple return to shore in the speed boat, Alex gives Annie an engagement ring, proposing marriage, and she happily accepts.